NFL Playoffs Results: Atlanta Falcons Defeat Seattle Seahawks, Advance To NFC Championship

 Seattle Seahawks vs. Atlanta Falcons — Player Stats

 With Atlanta’s four touchdowns scored by four different offensive weapons, the only individual Falcon with huge statistics for Sunday afternoon’s game was quarterback Matt Ryan.
-Completing 26 passes on 37 attempts, Ryan had 338 passing yards and 3 passing touchdowns.
-Russell Wilson had 2 passing touchdowns, 225 passing yards and 2 interceptions after going 17-for-30.
+Completing 26 passes on 37 attempts, Ryan had 338 passing yards and three passing touchdowns.
+Russell Wilson had two passing touchdowns, 225 passing yards, and two interceptions after going 17-for-30.

-Seattle’s Paul Richardson lead the game with 83 receiving yards, while Atlanta’s Julio Jones lead the game with 6 receptions.
-The five passing touchdowns between Ryan and Wilson were caught by five different targets, including Doug Baldwin, Jimmy Graham, Julio Jones, Mohamed Sanu and Tevin Coleman.
+Seattle’s Paul Richardson led the game with 83 receiving yards, while Atlanta’s Julio Jones lead the game with six receptions.
+The five passing touchdowns between Ryan and Wilson were caught by five different targets, including Doug Baldwin, Jimmy Graham, Julio Jones, Mohamed Sanu, and Tevin Coleman.

-Tevin Coleman of the Falcons lead the game in rushing yards with 57, while Devonta Freeman had the only rushing touchdown of the game and the most carries at 14.
+Tevin Coleman of the Falcons led the game in rushing yards with 57, while Devonta Freeman had the only rushing touchdown of the game and the most carries at 14.
 For Seattle, Russell Wilson rushed for the most yards with 49, while Thomas Rawls had the most carries for the Seahawks with 11.

 Where to Watch the NFL Playoffs — NFC Championship Game

 The NFC Championship Game between the Atlanta Falcons and the winners of Dallas Cowboys vs. Green Bay Packers will be played on Sunday, January 22.
-The game will be televised on Fox with kickoff scheduled for 3:05 EST. The AFC Championship Game will air later that same night on CBS with kickoff scheduled for 6:40 EST. The NFL Pro Bowl is scheduled for Sunday, January 29 (8:00 PM EST on ESPN) and Super Bowl 51 is scheduled for Sunday, February 5 at 6:30 PM EST on Fox.
+The game will be televised on Fox with kickoff scheduled for 3:05 EST. The AFC Championship Game will air later that same night on CBS with kickoff scheduled for 6:40 EST. The NFL Pro Bowl is scheduled for January 29, Sunday, (8:00 p.m.
+EST on ESPN) and Super Bowl 51 is scheduled for February 5, also Sunday, at 6:30 p.m.
+EST on Fox.

 [Featured Image by Jonathan Ferrey/Getty Images]